 If you take your child out of school for a family holiday without the school’s prior authorisation, the absence will be recorded as unauthorised and noted in your child’s school records.

-For further information please visit Central Beds Website:
+For further information please visit Central Bedfordshire Website: